anvarich/shafeev/index.md

 ### SUMMARY

-- Excellent DevOps engineering skills with public and private cloud (AWS, Azure, VMware) using DevOps tools like Chef, Ansible, Terraform, and Cloudformation, AzureRM Templates.
+- Excellent DevOps engineering skills with public and private cloud (AWS, Azure, VMWare) using DevOps approach with help of Chef, Ansible, Terraform, and Cloudformation, AzureRM Templates.
 - Experienced in script writing using Bash, PowerShell, Ruby, and Python
 - Skilled in administration, troubleshooting, provisioning, and orchestration of Windows and Linux stack operating systems Linux/Windows/Hypervisors
 - Experienced working with CI/CD servers (Jenkins, Teamcity, Bamboo, GitLabCI)